Speaking Your Truth Through Fiction

 Which leads me to a rather philosophical question:

 When a strong sense of voice is missing, does this mean the author has no opinions of their own, no personal truths?
 Perhaps the writer’s skills simply haven’t developed enough.
-It could be a question of the writer not being bold enough to speak his/her mind.
+It could also be a question of the writer not being bold enough to speak his/her mind.
+It’s too risky.
 OR, maybe the writer doesn’t know themselves very well at all….

 What do you think?
 Should a writer speak their truths through their fiction, or are our works little to no indication of who we are as people?